google/tim-gan/README.md

 New models can be trained with the following commands.

 1. Prepare dataset.
-Processed datasets can be downloaded from the link above.
+Please contact the author if you need the processed datasets.
 If you are to use a new dataset, please follow the structure of the provided datasets, which means you need paired data (input image, input text, output image)